n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.webflow.md

 # Webflow

-The Webflow node allows you to automate work in Webflow, and integrate Webflow with other applications. n8n has built-in support for a wide range of Webflow features, including creating, updating, deleting, and getting items.
+Use the Webflow node to automate work in Webflow, and integrate Webflow with other applications. n8n has built-in support for a wide range of Webflow features, including creating, updating, deleting, and getting items.

 On this page, you'll find a list of operations the Webflow node supports and links to more resources.